Your passport to an international education

 - Students who have completed the foreign language requirement are encouraged to continue their foreign language studies.
 Please contact any faculty member or the office of Modern Languages for guidance choosing which level would be most appropriate.

-- Please Note: To be considered for membership in Phi Beta Kappa students must have, among other qualifications, demonstrated intermediate proficiency in a foreign language through 200-level coursework or scoring 80% on the language placement exam.
+- Please Note: To be considered for membership in Phi Beta Kappa students must have, among other qualifications, demonstrated intermediate proficiency in a foreign language through 200-level coursework.

 Modern Languages - Online Course Policy